-The culmination of Lauryn’s extensive experience and fortunate education resulted in the development of a highly effect method of healing called Neuroplastic Functional Training (NFT).
+The culmination of Lauryn’s extensive experience and fortunate education resulted in the development of a highly effective healing method called Neuroplastic Functional Training (NFT).
 NFT is a powerful way for people to independently change themselves.
 It has been shown that the development and practice of these neuroplastic functional skill sets create an opportunity for freedom in every area of a person’s life.
 For example, people who are suffering with long-term orthopedic issues such as spinal cord injuries, back problems, and adhesive capsulitis (frozen shoulder) have been consistently helped.
 Even people with addictions and etiologies such as depression and anxiety are finding relief.
 The list is endless.

-The Neuroplastic Functional Institute is breaking ground in four primary areas: health and wellness, clinical rehabilitation, active aging, and athletics.
-NFI offers the training in three formats: classroom education, one-on-one training, and bodywork.
-NFI is dedicated to sharing the most useful news in science, and has found that techniques including NFT are the perfect union of science and spirit.
+The Neuroplastic Functional Institute is breaking ground in five primary areas: health and wellness, clinical medicine and rehabilitation, active aging, athletic performance, and building businesses.
+NFI offers the training in four formats:

 How did the Neuroplastic Functional Institute get to Colorado?

 In 2016, Lawrence (Larry) Gepfert, a recovering quadriplegic from Colorado, heard about Lauryn’s work in Guilford, CT.
 In 2011, Larry had a spinal cord injury (SCI) that left him paralyzed from the neck down.
-He amazed everyone by laboriously walking out of Denver’s Craige Hospital on crutches after rigorous rehabilitation.
-Although he pursued improving his biomechanics via many modalities, he could not find resources to significantly enhance his poor coordination.
-NFT not only gave him a second chance, it gave him a new wife: Lauryn.
+After rigorous rehabilitation, he amazed everyone by laboriously walking out of Denver’s Craig Hospital on crutches.
+At best, his movements were robotic.
+Although he pursued improving his biomechanics via many modalities, he could not find resources to significantly change his poor coordination.
+NFT not only gave him a second chance, it gave him a new wife, Lauryn.
 Today, after practicing Neuroplastic Functional Training, it is almost impossible to tell that Larry was paralyzed.

 About NFI’s charitable foundation HOLI...

-In our work, the most profound results have been with people who have spinal cord injuries (SCI).
-One example is extreme athlete Soren Lindholm, who fractured his spine in an advanced terrain ski race on March 4, 2017.
+The most profound results we have seen have been with people who have spinal cord injuries (SCI).
+One example is extreme athlete, Soren Lindholm, who fractured his spine in an advanced terrain ski race on March 4, 2017.
 The injury left him paralyzed from the waist down.
 In October of the same year, Soren began Neuroplastic Functional Training (NFT).
 He is now running in the swimming pool and walking upright is assistive devices.
 See our "Blog" for more information on Soren and numerous other participants.